aaron-jencks/c-merger/README.md

 # c-merger
 Takes a C file and merges all of the local included files into a single compilable file.
+It is useful if you do competitive programming and have to be able to submit a single file.

 The given source file was generated using the project itself.